sporyon/dotnix-infra/README.md

 3. You also need to generate the hardware-configuration.nix file in case you are using a dedicated machine, using nixos-generate-config

-To get nixos-generate-config on our machine we will utilize kexec
+Using kexec the Rescue system will be used as a NixOS installer.
 SSH into your machine

 4. set a secure root password.

     passwd

-4. in case you dont know the IP ( why is this needed if one uses ssh he knows the IP )
+4. in case you dont know the IP ip addr

-    ip addr

 This will show the IP adress assigned to your network interfaces including the IP of the installer.